 Getting a Second Opinion After Failing the DOT Physical

-Because the DOT physical is a standardized medical exam, each medical examiner should arrive at the same conclusion.
-No matter what location you take the test, what time of day it is or your relationship to that doctor, the results should be the same.
-However, the Department of Transportation does allow for drivers to get a second opinion if they think something went wrong during their exam that cause them to fail their DOT physical.
-All pass or fail results are submitted into a federal database by the DOT medical examiners.
+Because the DOT physical is a standardized medical exam, each medical examiner should arrive at the same conclusion, no matter what location you take the test, what time of day it is, or your relationship with the doctor.

 The best way to avoid failing a DOT physical is to take care of your health.
 Listen to your doctor’s advice and make the healthy choices we all know we should be making.
-That may include eating right, stretching after driving long distances, and taking a break during a long haul to get your heart rate up.
-You don’t have to be in perfect health to pass a DOT physical, but it never hurts to stay on top of your health as much as possible.
+That may include eating right, stretching after driving a CMV for long distances, and taking a break during a long haul to get your heart rate up.

-In addition to keeping an eye on your general health, if you have specific medical concerns, always be transparent during your DOT physical exam.
-Make sure that you arrive at your appointment with all of your necessary paperwork.
-If you have a note from your primary care doctor, or a specialist, regarding your current condition that explains why it will not prevent you from completing your daily work tasks, bring it to your appointment.
-Give your medical examiner all the information about your health and fitness upfront so that they have no reason to fail you.
+In addition to keeping an eye on your general health, if you have specific medical concerns, bring them up during your DOT physical exam.
+Make sure that you arrive at your appointment with all of your necessary paperwork and be honest about your medical history.
+If you have a note from your primary care doctor, or a specialist, regarding your current condition, bring it to your appointment.

-You’re also welcome to come into any Statcare location to talk to one of our doctors on staff about any medical concern you’re having before your DOT physical.
 If you notice that you’re experiencing a change in your health, before or after the exam, we encourage you to stop by our urgent care.
 Let our trained medical staff determine what might be wrong and the ways to treat you.
-Don’t feel like you have to wait until your next DOT physical to take control of your health.
+Take control of your health beginning today.
 Our Statcare doctors are always ready and willing to help you.